 If a company is suffering in China, it will have no problems keeping control of its distribution and its products.

-However, if the company is experiencing a rapid success then new problems will arises: copyright, entry of new competitors, lower cost and loss of control of part of society.
+However, if the company is experiencing rapid success then new problems will arise copyright, entry of new competitors, lower cost, and loss of control of part of society.

 The Chinese partner may also decide to go it alone (eg Danone in China), the sales manager can establish his business and the purchasing manager can with the money of the company to buy a house in Hainan … It happens!